pnhogan/pnhogan.github.io/_pages/cv.md

 ======
 * B.Sc. in Wildlife and Fisheries Management, Frostburg State University, 2019
 * M.Sc. in Biology, Western Kentucky University, 2021
-* Ph.D in Entomology, University of Illinois, Urbana-Champaign, 2027 (expected)
+* Ph.D in Entomology, University of Illinois, Urbana-Champaign, 2027 (expected, May)

 Work experience
 ======